 - Another disorder of the steroid hormones, called Cushing's syndrome.

+Genes are the building blocks of our cells and give us our individual characteristics.
+Genetic conditions are those which are inherited from our parents or due to abnormal genes.
 In rare cases, abnormal genes can be a cause of not having periods.
 In most of these, there will be primary amenorrhoea (ie periods never start).
 One example of this is Turner syndrome.
 In this condition, girls tend to be short, have particular features and have ovaries which do not work properly.
 They often do not start periods when other girls of their age do.
 See the separate leaflet called Turner Syndrome for more details.

 Occasionally babies do not develop normally in the womb before birth and may be born with problems which will prevent periods.
 For example, rarely a girl may be born without a vagina, or with a blockage in the vagina.
 Sometimes the first time this is apparent is when she does not start to have periods as expected.

-The average time for women's periods to stop is at the age of 51.
+The average time for women's periods to stop in the UK is at the age of 51.
 However, there is quite a wide range.
 If periods stop before the age of 40, this is very early and is said to be premature menopause.
 Periods stop and there are usually other symptoms of menopause such as hot flushes.

 Medicines and medical treatment